jsstrn/intro-to-coding/README.md

 - a laptop with a decent Internet connection
 - a web browser (Chrome or Firefox)
+- TextEdit (Mac), Notepad (Windows), or some equivalent application
+- Pages (Mac), Word (Windows), LibreOffice (Linux), or some equivalent application
 - a Codepen account (you'll have to create one [here](https://codepen.io)
 - participate in the course (answer questions, ask questions, don't just watch; try out the activities)
+- a lot of the activities and questions in this course requires you to think, so don't look ahead at the answers

 ## The internet and the world wide web